The Tree-Ring Society is an international scientific association dedicated to tree-ring research and education.

 TRACE 2016 Conference: Tree Rings in Archaeology, Climatology and Ecology, 11 to 15 May 2016, Białowieża, Poland.

-NEW!
 The Laboratory of Tree-Ring Research (LTRR) is offering short summer courses in dendrochronology, including studies in dendroclimatology, dendroecology, and dendroarchaeology.
 Classes will convene for three weeks starting 16 May 2016 at the campus of the University of Arizona in Tucson.